Jenniferazeng/hyphenateinc.github.io/pages/server/server_user_system.md

 }
 ```

-**returns 404, indicating that the IM user or the contact being added does not exist**
+**returns 404, indicating that the Chat user or the contact being added does not exist**

 ``` json
 {